What is post-acute withdrawal syndrome (PAWS)?

 Having a hard time sleeping, strange dreams, and changes in sleep patterns

 Memory problems that make it hard to learn new things

 Trouble thinking clearly, making decisions, and solving problems

 These symptoms can frustrate you and your support system.

 Know the symptoms and have a plan to deal with them when they happen.
 Below is a list of ideas that may help.

 Identify your support system.
-It can be family, friends, counselors, health care providers, spiritual or religious group.
-Anyone that supports your desire to stay clean and sober.
+It can be family, friends, counselors, health care providers, a spiritual or religious group.
+It's important to strengthen your connections with people who support your recovery goals.